KGBRecord/TGDownloader-Crack/README.md

 This is an unofficial version of the Telegram Video Downloader, a Chrome extension for downloading private videos from Telegram channels and groups in one click.

 This version offers a "Lifetime" subscription at no cost.
-Compatible with Brave browser.
+It has been tested on Brave browser, but it should work on any Chromium-based browser.

 **Note: For the official version, please visit the website:** https://tgdownloader.net/